Reserve Planning for Homeowner Association Boards

 What is a reserve study and how can it help a homeowner association better manage its funds and maintenance?

-Should the association have inadequate funds, the financial plan should provide a way to replenish them, whether it is done via a special assessment, yearly dues increases, or both.
+Should the association have inadequate funds, the financial plan may provide a way to replenish them.
 However it is funded, the goal should always be “100% funding” to ensure the association will have the money on hand when it is needed.